-Google Translator: " Circulating on the internet and Blackberry Messenger a picture showing the final seconds of hot clouds wedhus trash will swallow a car reportedly driven by volunteers.
+Google Translator: " Circulating on the internet and Blackberry Messenger a picture showing the final seconds of hot clouds that reportedly swallow a car driven by volunteers.

-In the photo, it appears a cloud of hot clouds billowed swallow all those in front.
-Blue vehicle carrying the relawanpun become victims.
-Reportedly, four volunteers died from crashing in the event that the hot cloud. [mah] "
+In the photo, it appears that hot clouds swallow all those in front.
+The blue vehicle is carrying rescuers who then become victims.
+Reportedly, four volunteers died from crashing in the hot cloud. "